-- 1. An increase in the treatment level of the performance additive package, exclusive of viscosity modifier and pour point depressant, is acceptable. - a) < 20% with Level 1 support4. - b) > 20% to < 30% with Level 2 support. - 2.
-An increase in the treatment level of a single component of the performance additive package present at greater than 1.0% (major component) in the formulation to be tested is acceptable: - a) < 20% with Level 1 support4. - b) > 20% to <30% with Level 2 support. - 3.
-An increase in the treatment level of a single component of the performance additive package present at 1.0% or less in the formulation to be tested is acceptable: - a) ≤0.3% ≤100% with Level 1 support4; >100% to 200% (maximum 0.6% in formulation to be tested) with Level 2 support. - b) >0.3% to <0.6% <50% with Level 1 support4;>50% to 100% with Level 2 support. - c) >0.6% to <1% <30% with Level 1 support4; >30% to 100% (maximum 1.3% in formulation to be tested) with Level 2 support). - 4.
+- 1. An increase in the treatment level of the performance additive package, exclusive of viscosity modifier and pour point depressant, is acceptable. - a) $\leq 20\%$ with Level 1 support. - b) > 20% to $\leq$ 30% with Level 2 support. - 2.
+An increase in the treatment level of a single component of the performance additive package present at greater than 1.0% (major component) in the formulation to be tested is acceptable: - a) $\leq 20\%$ with Level 1 support. - b) > 20% to $\leq 30\%$ with Level 2 support. - 3.
+An increase in the treatment level of a single component of the performance additive package present at 1.0% or less in the formulation to be tested is acceptable: - a) Component present at <0.3% can have <100% increase with Level 1 support or; >100% to 200% increase (maximum 0.6% in formulation to be tested) with Level 2 support. - b) Component present at >0.3% to <0.6% can have <50% increase with Level 1 support or;>50% to 100% increase with Level 2 support. - c) Component present at >0.6% to <1% can have <30% increase with Level 1 supportor; >30% to 100% increase (maximum 1.3% in formulation to be tested) with Level 2 support). - 4.
 With Level 2 support, one new component not present in the original formulation may be added.
-The new component may not exceed 10% of the total performance additive package (original package plus added component).
+The new component may not exceed 10% of the total performance additive package (original package plus added component). - 5.
+Variations in zinc dithiophosphate (ZDP) type and treatment level are acceptable changes with appropriate Level 1 or Level 2 support. - a) Rebalance among zinc dithiophosphate (ZDP) is allowed while maintaining a constant formulation phosphorus level with Level 2 Support.
+This may include introduction of a new ZDP; only one new ZDP introduction is allowed.
+Such a rebalance counts as one minor modification.
+Only one ZDP rebalance is allowed. - b) An increase in treatment level of zinc dithiophosphate (ZDP), in a formulation where the phosphorus level from ZDP is greater than 0.04%, up to a maximum of 0.12% phosphorus from ZDP is acceptable with Level 2 support for the Sequence VID, VIE and/or VIF and Level 1 support for all other engine tests.
+For increases above 0.12% P from ZDP, Level 2 support is required for all engine tests.
+Alternatively, Guideline H2 or H3 could be used if applicable. - 6.
+A rebalance of metallic detergents is acceptable with Level 2 support provided that the sulfated ash remains constant and the metallic detergent soap is not decreased.
+For any individual detergent soap type, the increase in soap level is limited to 30% maximum.
+Only one detergent rebalance is allowed.